top of page

 Hearing Nelson is a charitable organisation founded in 1953.
 A branch of Hearing New Zealand, we aim to improve the lives of those who are Deaf or hard of hearing through one-on-one support and services such as independent hearing screening tests, hard of hearing advocacy and public awareness campaigns We promote inclusivity and accessibility for the Deaf and hard of hearing in our lovely region.
 We have a membership programme that offers free or discounted services as well as quarterly newsletters.

 We also work to educate people (particularly youth) about noise-induced hearing loss and how to keep their hearing safe.
 Global data shows that currently one in five young people have a hearing loss and this number is likely to double over the next 30 years.
 We'd like to prevent this predicted increase through educating young people and changing attitudes around safe listening.
-We offer flexible education programmes centred on proactively preventing hearing loss for both children in schools and adult groups in the form of industry visits and community talks.
+We offer flexible education programmes centred on proactively preventing hearing loss for both children in schools and adult groups.

 We receive no Government funding, instead relying on grants, donations, bequests and membership income to fund the work we do.